devilry/devilry-django/docs/jsapp.rst

 Typically looks something like this::

     from django.conf.urls.defaults import patterns
-    from devilry.apps.guibase.views import create_urls
+    from devilry.apps.jsapp.views import create_urls
     urlpatterns = patterns('devilry.apps.myapp',
                            *create_urls('myapp',
                                         with_css=True,
-                                        libs=['guibase', 'themebase']))
+                                        libs=['jsapp', 'themebase']))

-See :func:`devilry.apps.guibase.views.create_urls`.
+See :func:`devilry.apps.jsapp.views.create_urls`.
 Notice that we specify two libs.
-You will usually need these two. ``guibase`` provides the architecture for the app framework, and ``themebase`` provides the default theme, re-usable layouts and common widgets.
+You will usually need these two. ``jsapp`` provides the architecture for the app framework, and ``themebase`` provides the default theme, re-usable layouts and common widgets.